The world's largest website

 differences between the traditional spray transfer, short

-circuit, globular transfer and pulsed mode.
+circuit, globular transfer and pulsed modes.

 Spray transfer is an